-The U.S. Department of State will host the Mandela Washington Fellowship Summit, July 30–August 1 in Washington, D.C.
-The Summit brings together 700 of Sub-Saharan Africa’s most promising young leaders to meet and network with each other and U.S. government, private sector, and civil society representatives to build relationships that will expand U.S. organizations’ impact and reach on the continent.
-U.S. government officials, including from the Department of State and USAID, will provide remarks.
+The U.S. Department of State will host the Mandela Washington Fellowship Summit on July 30–August 1 at the Omni Shoreham Hotel in Washington, D.C.
+The Summit brings together 700 of Sub-Saharan Africa’s promising young leaders to meet and network with each other and U.S. government, private sector, and civil society representatives to build relationships that will expand U.S. organizations’ impact and reach on the continent.
+The Summit will feature a Partnership Expo with more than 100 organizations engaged with Africa, a Congressional Forum featuring U.S. Senators and Representatives, and TED-style “ignite” talks presented by Fellows.
 The Summit follows six weeks of academic study and leadership development for the 700 Fellows at 27 higher education institutions across the United States as part of the Mandela Washington Fellowship for Young African Leaders.
-Alumni of the Fellowship are playing a role in enhancing peace and security, spurring economic growth, and strengthening democratic institutions in the United States and Africa.
+Alumni of the Fellowship are playing a role in enhancing peace and security, spurring economic growth, and strengthening democratic institutions in the United States and countries in Sub-Saharan Africa.

 WHAT: Mandela Washington Fellowship Summit